Panic Attack vs. Heart Attack: How to Spot the Signs and Symptoms

 The cause of a panic attack is not yet known, although it has been shown that panic attacks and panic attack disorders are genetic.
 In addition, monumental life changes are known to incite panic attacks, such as moving, getting married or having a baby.
 Stressful times, such as a breakup or divorce, job loss or the death of a loved one, can also trigger a panic attack

 Like a heart attack, a panic attack can strike at any time, even when you’re relaxed or asleep.
-A panic attack can trigger severe physical reactions, such as:
+According to Hartford Healthcare’s Anxiety Disorders Center (located in Hartford, CT and Chesire, CT) a panic attack can trigger severe physical reactions, such as:

 Oftentimes, people who experience panic attacks develop a fear of having another attack, as they can leave a lasting memory.
 These symptoms may appear out of the blue and usually reach their peak within ten minutes of first exhibiting.
 Typically, a panic attack lasts between 20-30 minutes and usually does not exceed more than one hour.